 You aren’t to blame – stress hormones such as cortisol and norepinephrine can play a significant role in the dynamics of painful relationships, serving both as catalysts and consequences.
 They get you revved up and ready to go.
 You may become addicted to the adrenaline rush produced by stress-related chemicals like cortisol, but these hormones can and will kill you in high doses.

 Prolonged exposure to stress can will result in a range of physical and mental health issues, including anxiety, depression, digestive disturbances, headaches, muscle tension, heart disease, high blood pressure, stroke, sleep disturbances, weight gain, and impaired concentration.
-But just like a crack head to a pipe, some of us are absolutely hooked on cortisol.
+But like a crack addict to a pipe, some of us are absolutely hooked on cortisol.

-Emotion-Inducing hormones
+Emotion-Inducing Hormones

 Oxytocin: The Love Hormone